euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud IAM.md

 - User-managed service accounts do not use the access scope
 	- Permissions are controlled through IAM roles
 - Are associated with a key pair
-- Can have up to 10 keys associated with them to facilitate key
+- Can have up to 10 keys associated with them to facilitate key rotation (done daily by Google)
+	- External keys can be created and used outside GCP

 **Default service account has Project Editor Role which can be dangerous, as it can delete resources**